curl/curl/docs/MANUAL.md

     curl --dump-header headers www.example.com

-... you can then in a second connect to that (or another) site, use the cookies from the 'headers' file like:
+... you can then in a second connect to that (or another) site, use the cookies from the `headers.txt` file like:

-    curl -b headers www.example.com
+    curl -b headers.txt www.example.com

 While saving headers to a file is a working way to store cookies, it is however error-prone and not the preferred way to do this.
 Instead, make curl